Mushroom Powder vs Liquid: Which One is better?

 It’s:

-“How much am I paying per gram of bio-available fungal β-glucans?”
+“How much am I paying per gram of accessible fungal β-glucans?”

 This is the fairest, simplest way to compare products — across all brands and all formats.